ForesightAlexandreSilva/mediatek7925e-bluetooth-fix/README.md

-### ⚠️ Currently not working on Fedora 43 (see https://github.com/LuanAdemi/mediatek7925e-bluetooth-fix/issues/1)

 # MediaTek WiFi/Bluetooth Combo Card Fix

 A fix for MediaTek WiFi/Bluetooth combo cards that are incorrectly identified as media devices, causing GVFS/GIO to interfere with Bluetooth functionality.
 This README is intended to give a comprehensive explanation of the issue and the script.
 If you need more information feel free to open an issue.